Supreme-Gaming/SupremeGaming/.github/instructions/nx.instructions.md

 - read the generator log file using the 'nx_read_generator_log' tool
 - use the information provided in the log file to answer the user's question or continue with what they were doing

+# Performing Tasks against projects

+- use `npx` `nx run <project>:<target>` to perform tasks against projects
+- look at a projects `project.json` file to see which targets are available